 An awesome tropical vacation destination right here in the United States is the Florida Keys.
 It has such a Caribbean feel with the conveniences of being in the US.
-Below is our recommend Florida Keys Road Trip!
+Below is our recommend Florida Keys Road Trip that you can do on its own or as part of a Florida Road Trip or an East Coast Road Trip!

 The first thing to realize is that once you enter the Keys you have over a hundred miles from the very upper Keys down to Key West.
 That’s a lot of ground to cover.
 It’s amazing to think that you will be driving to each of these islands via 42 bridges!